 Learning together is the emphasis for children in the Early Years Foundation Stage (EYFS).
-The activities are Literacy based with a strong emphasis on reading together and phonics.
-Maths activities may be sent out as and when these are deemed appropriate.
+The activities are Literacy based with a strong emphasis on reading together.
+Maths activities can easily be tailored to everyday situations, such as counting the number of place settings at the table, recognising numbers on buses, counting the steps as you walk through town and counting out sweets; trying to find out what one more/one less might be.